Emission Factors and Reference Values

 Introduction

-Canada’s Greenhouse Gas (GHG) Offset Credit System is established under Part 2 of the Greenhouse Gas Pollution Pricing Act (GGPPA) to encourage cost-effective domestic GHG emissions reductions from activities that are not covered by carbon pollution pricing and that go beyond legal requirements.
+Canada's Greenhouse Gas (GHG) Offset Credit System is established under Part 2 of the Greenhouse Gas Pollution Pricing Act (GGPPA) to provide an incentive to undertake projects that result in domestic GHG reductions that would not have been generated in the absence of the project, that go beyond legal requirements and that are not subject to carbon pollution pricing mechanisms.

 Canada’s GHG Offset Credit System consists of:

-The Canadian Greenhouse Gas Offset Credit System Regulations (the “Regulations”) apply to a proponent of a project which is of a type for which a protocol has been included in the Compendium of Federal Offset Protocols; that aims to generate GHG reductions by preventing GHG emissions or removing GHGs from the atmosphere; and with respect to which the reductions are real, additional, quantified, verified, unique and permanent.
-The Minister must issue offset credits to a proponent for the period covered by a project report in the amount determined in accordance with subsection 29(2) of the Regulations if requirements of the section 7 and the subsection 29(1) of the Regulations are met.
+The Regulations apply to a proponent of a project which is of a type for which a protocol has been included in the Compendium; that aims to generate GHG reductions by preventing GHG emissions or removing GHGs from the atmosphere; and with respect to which the GHG reductions are real, additional, quantified, verified, unique and permanent.
+Offset credits will be issued to a proponent of a project for the period covered by a project report in the amount determined in accordance with subsection 29(2) of the Regulations if requirements of the subsection 29(1) of the Regulations are met.

-This document provides emission factors and reference values that must be used in conjunction with a federal offset protocol to quantify the emission reductions achieved by an offset project.
-The document is categorized into general values and values specific to currently active federal offset protocols.
-Proponents may need to convert the units of the values provided in this document to align with the units presented in the quantification methodology of the relevant federal offset protocol.
+This document provides emission factors and reference values that a proponent must use in conjunction with a federal offset protocol to quantify the GHG reductions achieved by a project.
+The document is categorized into general values and values specific to federal offset protocols included in the Compendium.
+The proponent may need to convert the units of the values provided in this document to align with the units presented in the quantification methodology of the relevant federal offset protocol.

-Emission factors are subject to periodic updates when a new federal offset protocol is published, or when updated versions of the sources referenced in this document are published.
+Emission factors and reference values are subject to periodic updates when a new federal offset protocol is included in the Compendium, or when updated versions of the sources referenced in this document are published.
+Proponents must use this document, as amended from time to time.

 Abbreviations and acronyms